 I’m a fan of the classic version, which isn’t overly sweet, but the salted caramel flavor is also fantastic.

 You can pick up pre-packaged ones if you’re in a rush or looking for a bigger volume, but the best options are over by the fudge, sitting in a warming station.

 Fresh Fruit Cups

-Feeling like you need a healthy Buc-ee’s food after all these enchantingly unhealthy options?
+Feeling like you need to sample a healthy Buc-ee’s food after all these enchantingly unhealthy options?